 7Clarification of where responsibility for tutoring statements and tutoring arrangements lie should be outlined in a School/ Department/ Faculty’s Statement of Responsibilities (i.e. Head of School in the UK, Head of School at each campus etc).

-Schools should ensure that Learning Community Fora (LCF)s, Student Evaluation of Module (SEM) and Student Evaluation of Teaching (SET) and any other related processes for securing School-level student feedback are operating on the international campuses and that proper consideration is given to feedback.8
+Schools should ensure that Staff and Student committtees (i.e Learning Community Forums or Staff Student Forums), Student Evaluation of Module (SEM) and Student Evaluation of Teaching (SET) and any other related processes for securing School-level student feedback are operating on the international campuses and that proper consideration is given to feedback.8

 8Clarification of where responsibility for Student Feedback in each School/ Department/ Faculty lies should be set out in their Statement of Responsibilities.